alexsoluweb/asw-oxy-components/readme.md

 2. To output the translation file go to the admin area: ```tools/Translate Oxygen```

-3. You can then use loco-translate or your favorite gettext translator to translate those strings.
-It is compatible with Polylang/wpml and similar multilangual plugin.
+3. You can then use loco-translate or your favorite gettext translator to translate those gettext strings from that file.
+It is compatible with Polylang/WPML and similar multilangual plugin.

 # Enjoy!